cflint/CFLint/README.md

 #### Use the "-all"-version of the jar-file

-    CFLint-1.3.0-all.jar
+    CFLint-1.4.0-all.jar

 #### Scan a folder with the complete set of rules

-    java -jar CFLint-1.3.0-all.jar -folder <baseFolder>
+    java -jar CFLint-1.4.0-all.jar -folder <baseFolder>

-#### Scan a file with the complete set of rules:
+#### Scan a file with the complete set of rules

-    java -jar CFLint-1.3.0-all.jar -file <fullPathToFile>
+    java -jar CFLint-1.4.0-all.jar -file <fullPathToFile>

 #### See parameters and help

-    java -jar CFLint-1.3.0-all.jar -help
+    java -jar CFLint-1.4.0-all.jar -help

 # User manual